jlacar/jlacar.github.io/kotlin/0to1in5.md

 ## Postblog

-In retrospect, I could have used a whale instead of an elephant in keeping with the theme of this year's Advent of Code.
+In retrospect, I should have used a whale instead of an elephant in keeping with the theme of this year's Advent of Code.
 Oh well, too late now.
 It's on to Part 2 of Day 8.
 That seems to be a much bigger problem from the looks of it.
 Let's see if I can eat a whale this time.